LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 #### Software

-The minimum hardware and software required for programming using JavaScript is discussed in Tutorial 10 of the textbook, Programming with JavaScript.
-The ideal development platform involves a web client machine running:
+All of the software required for this class is free.
+These are the software applications you need:

 - An appropriate operating system.
 You can use Windows 7 or 10, any recent version of the Mac OS, or Linux to do your work for this class.